Focaccia with Tomatoes (super easy!)

 I know you’re going to love it. ; )

 I’ve already published my easy Italian focaccia and focaccia with olives, recipes that I’ve been making for ages.
-They still continue to be amazingly good, perfect for sharing, always a hit with family and friends.
+They are amazingly good, perfect for sharing, and always a hit with family and friends.

-Today I’m back with this terrific focaccia with tomatoes.
-It’s crispy, naturally vegan, full of fresh tomatoes, and it’s so darn good that you just can’t stop eating it.
+Today, I’m back with this terrific focaccia with tomatoes.
+It’s crispy, naturally vegan, full of fresh tomatoes, and so darn good that you can’t stop eating it.

-And although there are many focaccia recipes out there, this one is a no brainer, so straightforward and perfect if you’ve never made focaccia before.
+Although there are many focaccia recipes out there, this one is a no-brainer.
+It’s straightforward and perfect if you’ve never made focaccia before.

 And no equipment, no kneading, no second rise required.

-Once the dough is fluffy and bubbly, it can be shaped into a round pan or into a rectangular baking tray.
-That’s when you poke all those little dimples with your fingers, and pour the brine over to soak them perfectly.
+Once the dough is fluffy and bubbly, it can be shaped into a round pan or a rectangular baking tray.
+Then, you poke all those little dimples with your fingers and pour the brine over them to soak them perfectly.

 The brine is what makes your focaccia really AMAZING.
 Don’t skip it!

-Top with fresh, ripe tomatoes, aromatic oregano, sea salt flakes and bake, then finish with an extra drizzle of extra virgin olive oil.
+Top with fresh, ripe tomatoes, aromatic oregano, and sea salt flakes, bake and finish with an extra drizzle of extra virgin olive oil.

-The end result is so incredible that you’ll be making focaccia with tomatoes forever! : )
+The result is so incredible that you’ll make focaccia with tomatoes forever! : )

 List of the ingredients